Watch: Multiple cameras capture bear roaming Lone Tree neighborhoods

-LONE TREE, Colo.
-(KDVR) — Reports, photos, and videos have poured in over the last week of a bear hanging out in residential areas of Lone Tree.
+“My labradoodle starts barking.
+I look up, and the bear is walking across my brick wall fence,” she said.

-The Lone Tree Police Department said it has received calls of bear sightings in the Montecito, Carriage Club, Heritage Hills and Charter neighborhoods.
+The Lone Tree Police Department said it has also received calls of bear sightings in the Montecito, Carriage Club and Charter neighborhoods.

-The bear has been reported climbing fences, cleaning out bird feeders, swimming in a resident’s pool, and sometimes just laying around.
-During this time, LTPD has been in contacted with Colorado Parks and Wildlife, which has advised the following:
+CPW said it has received more than a dozen reports of the bear in different parts of Lone Tree over the past week.

+“We haven’t had any reports of this bear showing aggressive behavior towards anyone there.
+It’s just been in a lot of backyards.
+It’s been visible, and that’s probably because it’s getting fed pretty well in Lone Tree right now,” CPW spokesperson Jason Clay said.

 - If the bear stays as mobile as it has been, is not aggressive toward people and is not creating property damage concerns, Colorado Parks and Wildlife expects he will leave the residential areas on his own and move back into the open space and mountain areas